 Dogs Out Loud is currently seeking our own facility so that we can provide a home-like environment where dogs can detox from the stress of the shelter in a setting that allows for a higher quality of life and greater receptivity to the rehabilitation process.
 A facility will also enable us to expand efforts to provide a community resource center for adopters, fosters, and volunteers seeking to help high need shelter dogs.
 If you may be able to help with a land or property donation, please contact email@example.com.

 Training: Provide the dog with the skill set and mental “muscle memory” to perform learned skills when he would usually act on instinct.
-Provide the handler with the skills needed to navigate challenging situations and provide the dog with adoptable skills and behavior.

 Behavior rehabilitation: Change the dog’s perceptions of and reactions to people/places/objects at a psychological level.

 High quality care in a home-like environment: House the dog in a clean, temperature-controlled, low-stress environment suitable to human dwelling.

 Medium to large breed dogs: Dogs approximately 30 lbs or over.

 Resource intensive behavior problems: Behaviors that, to successfully change to an extent that readies a dog for adoption, require a more individualized solution, higher level of resources, or different environment than those a high-volume adoption shelter can reasonably provide.

 Shelter environment: A traditional kennel-based facility where emphasis is on high-volume adoptions.